Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Applications

 \end{proof}

-\begin{rmk} The results in Theorem~\ref{rem:7.4} are among others already contained in \cite{tscherpel-phd} (cf.~\cite{sueli-tscherpel}).
-There a numerical analysis of the unsteady $p$-Navier-Stokes equations using the framework of maximal monotone graphs is performed.
-The convergence of a conforming implicit fully discrete Rothe-Galerkin scheme of an evolution problem with Bochner pseudo-monotone operators is proved in \cite{BR19}.
-Convergence results with optimal rates for the unsteady $p$-Navier-Stokes equations for $p\le 2$ and space periodic boundary conditions can be found in \cite{bdr-3-2}.
-Optimal convergence rates in the case of homogeneous Dirichlet boundary conditions for unsteady $p$-Stokes equations can be found in \cite{sarah-phd}.
-First results for optimal convergence rates of a fully space-time discretization for an unsteady problem with $(p,\delta)$-structure depending on the symmetric gradient are contained in \cite{br-parabolic} (cf.~\cite{breit-mensah} for a setting with variable exponents). \end{rmk}
+\begin{rmk} The results in Theorem~\ref{rem:7.4} for micropolar electrorheological fluids are completely new.
+There are some previous results for the various subcases.
+Let us mention some of them.
+For the special subcase of generalized Newtonian fluids the result in Theorem \ref{rem:7.4} is, among others, already contained in \cite{tscherpel-phd} (cf.~\cite{sueli-tscherpel}).
+Theorem \ref{rem:7.4} extends the convergence of a conforming implicit fully discrete Rothe--Galerkin scheme of an evolution problem with Bochner pseudo-monotone operators, proved in \cite{BR19}, to the quasi non-conforming setting.
+Convergence results with optimal rates for the unsteady $p$-Navier-Stokes equations and related problems can be found e.g.~in \cite{bdr-3-2}, \cite{sarah-phd}, \cite{breit-mensah} and~\cite{br-parabolic}.
+For the special subcase of micropolar fluids with $p=2$ optimal convergence rates for strong solutions are proved in \cite{NSAT14}, \cite{Ra16}.
+The convergence of a fully discrete approximation towards a mollified problem for electrorheological fluids with variable exponents is proved in \cite {CHP10}. \end{rmk}